alpakeno/DePlayEnabler/README.md

 Plugin made with help from folks at the CBPS discord: https://discord.gg/2nDCbxJ

 Specially @Princess of TB, @Goddess of Sleeping and others folks too.
+Finally @Queen Devbot for the plugin's name idea.

 Thank you all.